-Scheuermann’s Disease is a hereditary disease that mainly affects growing boys.
-It is the most common postural abnormality of the spine in the younger athlete.
-Children complain of acute pain in the upper back and in later years the upper spine (thoracic) may become more rounded.
+Scheuermann’s Disease is a hereditary disease that mainly affects growing boys between the ages of 13 and 16 years.
+It is the most common postural abnormality of the spine in young athletes.

 Symptoms of Scheuermann’s Disease